Upper Mustang Trek Highlights

 Upper Mustang is certainly a unique experience of being in a once-forbidden kingdom.
 Its untouched beauty and preserved traditions make it a must-visit destination for those seeking a blend of natural splendor and cultural immersion.

-The formidable kingdom of Lo, The Upper Mustang is a restricted area, located in the remote Himalayan region of Nepal.
-Since Upper Mustang was open to the outside world in 1992, only a small number of treks are permitted each year which makes it a very exclusive trekking destination.
+The formidable kingdom of Lo, Upper Mustang, is a restricted area located in the remote Himalayan region of Nepal.
+Since Upper Mustang was opened to the outside world in 1992, only a small number of treks are permitted each year, which makes it a very exclusive trekking destination.

-Being a restricted area there are a few restrictions and limitations for Foreign Trekkers:
+Being a restricted area, there are a few restrictions and limitations for Foreign Trekkers: These are new regulations updated in March, 2026.

-- Second, all foreign trekkers must be affiliated with a local travel company to visit Upper Mustang.
-If you book through any of the local travel agencies, they will arrange everything for you.
+- Second, all foreign trekkers must be affiliated with a local travel company and must be mandatorily accompanied by a licensed Guide to visit Upper Mustang.

-Permits required for the Upper Mustang trek include:
+New Restricted Area Permits Rule for the Upper Mustang trek from 2026

-- The Annapurna Conservation Area Project (ACAP) Permit: since Upper Mustang falls under the ACAP this permit is mandatory to enter the conversation area.
+- The Annapurna Conservation Area Project (ACAP) Permit: Since Upper Mustang falls under the ACAP, this permit is mandatory to enter the conservation area.
 The cost will be around USD 25 (or the equivalent of 3,000 NPR) per person for all foreign nationals.
-For SAARC countries nationals the cost is NPR 1,000 and all Nepal Locals are to pay NPR 100 as an entrance fee.
+For SAARC country nationals, the cost is NPR 1,000, and all Nepali locals are to pay NPR 100 as an entrance fee.

 However, the cost of ACAP and TIMS permits for trekkers from the SAARC ( South Asian Association for Regional Cooperation) countries is around NPR.
 1300 per trekker, this price guideline is subject to change sometimes over certain immigration amendments.